Scotch Thistle

 - Reduces forage production and virtually prohibits land utilization for livestock.

-- Forms impenetrable thickets for ranchers, cattle, and recreationists.
+- Forms impenetrable thickets for ranchers, cattle and recreationists.

-Learn to identify Scotch Thistle: use the images presented in this profile page to learn how to identify Scotch Thistle.
+Learn to identify Scotch thistle: use the images presented in this profile page to learn how to identify Scotch thistle.

 DO: